GetSpeckle/speckle-docs/index.md

 As Polkdadot Keyring implementation does not expose private key, Speckle does not support raw private key backup like Metamask.
 It only supports mnemonic backup (before account generation) and keystore backup (after account generation).

+User can import account in two ways, 12 word seed phrase and keystore file.
+When importing account by keystore file, the password has to be supplied to decrypt it.
+Both ed25519 and sr25519 accounts are supported.
+The accounts generated in Polkadot PoC-2 and before can also be imported.

 ### Balance Component

 Speckle shows account balances by subscribing freeBalance update from Polkadot (or any Substrate) node's Websocket rpc endpoint.
 It unsubsribe the update once upon the address changes.
 This way balance keeps up-to-date.